Today (June 19, 2015): Travel tip: Emirates vs Etihad vs Qatar Airways: which one is the best?

 - Qatar A330

 - Flat beds: Etihad Airways is the only carrier to offer flat beds (with 180 degree recline) across its wide body fleet.
-Contrary to their A380s, Emirates’ B777s have angled lie flat-beds (although they are still comfortable).
+Contrary to their A380s, Emirates’ B777s have angled lie flat-beds, although Emirates’ new B777 planes are delivered with full lie-flat seats.
 Qatar Airways is currently replacing the (very uncomfortable) angled lie flat-beds on its Airbus A330 fleet by true lie-flat seats (after which the whole Qatar fleet will offer flat beds).

 - Food: meals are delicious on all 3 carriers, but my best gastronomic experiences (so far) were always on Qatar Airways, followed by Etihad, and then Emirates.